lkj000/amapiano-ai-app/docs/API.md

 ## Authentication

 Currently, the API does not require authentication.
-All endpoints are publicly accessible.
+All endpoints are publicly accessible for demonstration purposes.

-## Endpoints
+## API Endpoints

 ### Music Generation

 #### Generate Track

-Generate a complete amapiano track from a text prompt.
+Generate a complete amapiano track from a text prompt with advanced customization options.

 ```http
 POST /generate/track